mrcaron/SwInterns2018/README.md

 # SOLIDWORKS 2018 Summer Comp-Sci Internships
 So... you're waiting in line to talk to one of us at the booth and tell us who you are.
-While you're waiting, grab a sticky note at the table and solve one of these problems.
+While you're waiting, grab a sticky note at the table and solve one (or more!) of these problems.
 Stick the solution to your resume.
 This should be a fast exercise, not complicated.
 Write clearly, write correctly.
 State any assumptions you make.
+Alernatively, while in line clone this repo, write the solution in your branch and make a pull request all from your phone!

 ## Choose Your Own Adventure